bytesSculptor/harkirat-cohort-2/Cohort-2.0-FullStack-Open-Source/Week-05/Week-5.1.md

 > In summary, while there are two representations—virtual DOM and real DOM—React abstracts the complexity of direct manipulation of the real DOM by using a virtual DOM and efficiently updating only the parts that have changed.
 This approach contributes to React's efficiency and performance in managing UI updates.
 >
+> In simple terms, React uses two versions of the DOM: the real DOM and the virtual DOM.
+The virtual DOM is a copy of the real DOM, and React helps by updating only the parts that need to change, rather than updating everything.
+This makes React faster and more efficient at handling updates to the user interface.
+>

 # Some React Jargon